sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 * Judge, jury, executioner in one timeline, space/time adventurer in the next.
 ```

 ...well, he wasn't expecting that.
-An aggressive child who's seemingly killed but had it undone somehow, and a child who's seemingly innocent, but *definitely* has a body count.
+An aggressive child who's seemingly killed but had it undone by a reset, and a child who's seemingly innocent, but *definitely* has a body count.
 Sans watched Hat Kid shiver as his gaze pierced right through her soul. "...i dunno, kid. sounds like a fun time, but... do you really want a sad old bag of bones like me?"
 He eyed the two carefully.

-"She's befriended the Mafia, a robot vacuum, an evil lawyer spirit and his puppets, and a knife-wielding maniac," Mu rattled off.
+"She's befriended the Mafia, a robot vacuum, an evil lawyer spirit and his puppets, and a knife-wielding movie director," Mu rattled off.
 "Buddy?
 You're child's play for her."

 "heh. look, i'll consider it, okay? just give me some time to mourn-"